 We were recently approved by a local bank to purchase an investment property under our family LLC.
 We are looking right now and I will post about our experiences as this process unwinds.
 I want to flip at least 1 house in 2016 and start targeting a second one.

 We looked for a few months earlier in the year and realized we needed more capital to get this started.
-The market is hot around the Twin Cities, to much competition.
+The market is hot around the Twin Cities, too much competition.
 We are looking at a few other options to generate income for our LLC in the mean time.
 Hope to have more updates in the next 3-4 months.

 Do 3 projects that increase our homes value (myself)

 I did some landscaping in 2017, but didn’t quite finish it up.
 I did build a few things that saved us some cash, but they did not directly increase our homes value.
-The hours dedicated to this site definetely had something to do with this one.
+The hours dedicated to this site definitely had something to do with this one.

 Review insurance policies – make sure we are still getting competitive rates